AdinAck/bundle/README.md

 # Solution

-This crate provides an attribute macro for generating an enum type that contains a finite set of concrete types which implement a common trait.
+This crate provides an attribute macro for generating an enum type that contains a finite set of concrete types.

 Each variant of the enum corresponds to a type, in the form of a tuple variant.